Inside Jokes: How a Good Story Helps Family Satisfaction

 Family stories also help build a family identity.
 Inside jokes and private memories help us to identify with one another as unique individuals.
 We learn that our family is unique with its own experiences.
 That uniqueness can make us feel special.

 When we tell faith stories we remind ourselves the importance of faith for our family.
 For instance, we’ve been attending some different churches the last few months.
 At the most recent one the pastor said something my kids thought was hilarious.
 That’s now become part of our family story.
-Retelling it reminds them the importance of faith in our daily lives.
+Retelling it reminds them the importance role faith plays in our daily lives.

 What does research say?